IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 • Resolve password recovery.
 [Waiting for back-end update(Ivan)] - Ivan/Raymond

-• Enable GWT security on both sides.
-[Waiting for back-end update(Ivan)] - Ivan/Raymond
+• Enable GWT security in backend.
+[In-progress] - Raymond

-• Replace unsplash pictures with new personalized pictures.
-One for Events, one for volunteers/fosters.

 • For modals, when an attribute is left blank, add "N/A"